reserve-protocol/protocol/docs/collateral.md

 Should never revert.

+Lower estimate must be <= upper estimate.

-Should be nonzero while the asset is worth selling.
+The low estimate should be nonzero while the asset is worth selling.

 Should be gas-efficient.